Nà Jiǎ

 - ◈Nàjiǎ (纳甲, "Stem Embedding") is the technical system that assigns Heavenly Stems and Earthly Branches to each line of an I Ching hexagram, transforming abstract Yin-Yang patterns into Five Element calculations.

-- ◈Invented by Jīng Fáng (京房, 77–37 BCE), Nàjiǎ is the algorithmic core of Liuyao (六爻) divination — without it, you cannot derive the Six Relations (六亲), identify the Yòng Shén (用神), or calculate whether a prediction is auspicious or inauspicious.
+- ◈Associated with Jīng Fáng (京房, 77–37 BCE), Nàjiǎ is the algorithmic core of Liuyao (六爻) divination because it supplies the line data used to derive the Six Relations (六亲), identify the Yòng Shén (用神), and run later auspicious/inauspicious calculations.

 - ◈Each trigram "absorbs" a specific set of Stems and Branches based on its Yin/Yang polarity and sequence in the Later Heaven Bagua.
-These assignments are fixed and universally agreed upon — they are lookup values, not interpretive judgments.
+In Liuyao practice these assignments are treated as lookup values first, not interpretive judgments.

 THE ASSIGNMENT PRINCIPLE